erikc5000/island-time/README.md

 }
 ```

-On Android specifically, you'll need to add the following:
+On Android specifically, you'll probably want to add the following (more on this in [Initialization](#initialization)):

 Android: _(Kotlin Gradle DSL)_
 ```